Flood Fill Tool

 Tolerance

 The tolerance decides how close a color in the source image needs to be to get filled.
 Zero means that the color needs to match exactly, higher values increase the distance.
+When you fill a transparent area, the tolerance is based on opacity.

 Feather